DeepAuto-AI/hip-attention/README.md

   <img src="docs/demo_vllm.gif" width="49%" />
 </p>

-:sunglasses: **HiP Attention** could extend the model context length in a training-free manner and can serve 3 million tokens with a single L40S 48GB GPU while achieving a 7.24 estimated speedup.
+:sunglasses: **HiP Attention** could extend the model context length training-free and can serve 3 million tokens with a single L40S 48GB GPU while achieving a 7.24 estimated speedup.

 | [**Paper (Arxiv, InfiniteHiP *latest*)**](https://arxiv.org/abs/2502.08910) | [**Paper (ICLR 2025)**](https://openreview.net/forum?id=PTcMzQgKmn) | [**SGlang Integration**](https://github.com/DeepAuto-AI/sglang) |

 > [!NOTE]
-> You can try it in our [Liteai.io LLMOps](https://www.deepauto.ai/litellmops) platform!
+> You can try it in our [DeepAuto Chat](https://chat.deepauto.ai)!

 > [!IMPORTANT]
 > This is **NOT yet free for commercial use**.
 The license is [FSL-1.1-MIT](https://fsl.software/), which is free for non-commercial use but will automatically convert to MIT license two years after each release.
 Please refer to the [LICENSE](./LICENSE) for more details.